kobo/groovyserv/docs/source/userguide.md

 Hint:  Another thread may be running on a different working directory.
 Wait a moment.
 ```

-Instead, this for the same directory works well:
+Instead, this works well because the both are in the same directory:

 ```sh
 $ ( cd /tmp/dir1; groovyclient -e "(1..3).each { println it }; sleep 3" ) | ( cd  /tmp/dir1; groovyclient -ne "println line * 2" )